AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/data-partners/acxiom-prospecting-data-import.md

 ---
 title: Acxiom Prospecting Data Import
-description: earn how to connect Acxiom Prospecting Data to Adobe Experience Platform and Adobe Real-Time Customer Data Platform using the UI.
+description: Learn how to connect Acxiom Prospecting Data to Adobe Experience Platform and Adobe Real-Time Customer Data Platform using the UI.
 last-substantial-update: 2024-01-31
 badge: Beta
 ---
 # Create an [!DNL Acxiom Prospecting Data Import] source connection and dataflow in the UI. {#overview}
 Acxiom’s Prospecting Data Import for Adobe Real-Time Customer Data Platform is a process for delivering the most productive prospect audiences possible.
-[AXCIOM] takes Adobe CDP first-party data via a secure export and runs that data through an award-winning hygiene and identity resolution system/process.
+[ACXIOM] takes Adobe CDP first-party data via a secure export and runs that data through an award-winning hygiene and identity resolution system/process.
 This produces a data file to be used as a suppression list.
 Then, that data file is matched against the Acxiom Global database which enables the prospect lists to be tailored for import.

 Read this tutorial to learn how to create an [!DNL Acxiom Prospecting Data Import] source connection and dataflow using the Adobe Experience Platform user interface.
 This Connector is used to retrieve and map response from Acxiom prospect service using S3 as a drop point.